-The average Internet user has around 150 online accounts, whether for online banking, social networks, or email.
-Here's another statistic for you: A whopping 81% of all reported data thefts can be traced back to a compromised or stolen password.
-FIDO2 promises safer and faster authentication, all without passwords.
-Below, we'll let you know how FIDO2 works and what advantages it has.
+The average Internet user has around 150 online accounts.
+That includes online banking, social networks, and email.
+At the same time, a whopping 81% of all reported data thefts can be traced back to a compromised or stolen password.
+FIDO2 promises safer and faster authentication without passwords.
+Below, we'll let you know how FIDO2 works and its advantages are.

 What Is FIDO2?

-FIDO2 is a password-less authentication method launched by the FIDO Alliance and the World Wide Web Consortiums (W3C) for mobile devices and browsers, with the acronym "FIDO" standing for Fast Identity Online.
-The method makes it possible to identify users with the assistance of verified hardware, nixing the need to input a password.
+FIDO2, or Fast Identity Online, is a password-less authentication method launched by the FIDO Alliance and the World Wide Web Consortiums (W3C).
+It's designed for mobile devices and browsers.
+Since it identifies users through verified hardware, there's no need to input a password.

 Back in 2012, PayPal, Lenovo, Infineon, Nok Nok Labs, Validity Sensors, and Agnitio founded the FIDO Alliance to promote password-less online identification.
-These companies were joined by others, such as Microsoft, Google, and Samsung later on.
-The second version of the FIDO standard (FIDO2) was released in 2018.
-Its founders wish for the algorithm to remain open and non-proprietary, allowing it to be used on a wide scale.
+The original members were soon joined by others, like Microsoft, Google, and Samsung.
+The second version of FIDO (FIDO2) was released in 2018.
+Its founders want the algorithm to remain open and non-proprietary, allowing it to be used on a wide scale.

-A significant number of apps and operating systems already use FIDO2, without their users being any the wiser.
+Many apps and operating systems already utilize FIDO2, without their users being any the wiser.
 One example is the Hello login service on Microsoft Windows, which only requires the input of a numerical code.
 The correct PIN is saved locally on the computer and cannot be decoupled from it.
-Should cybercriminals crack the code, it will do them little good without the computer itself.
+Should cybercriminals crack the code, it won't help them, unless they have the computer too.

 - Authentication with external or integrated hardware keys as opposed to online password forms;